Portuguese bonds rebound as Lisbon passes ratings test

 * Limited market impact from Paris attacks

-* ECB rate cut fully priced in for December (Updates prices into close)
+* ECB rate cut fully priced in for December (Recasts and writes through)

 By John Geddie